wxcctechsummit/holcct2107/labslive/lab4.md

 ---
-title: "Lab 4: Skills Based Routing"
+title: "Lab 4: Skills Based Routing (SBR)"
 ---
 <p align="center">
   <img src="https://ayankovs-ccp-s3.s3.eu-west-3.amazonaws.com/CiscoLiveLogo.jpg">
 </p>

-In this Lab, we will go through the tasks that are required to setup Skills Based Routing on Webex Contact Center.
+In this Lab, we will go through the tasks that are required to setup Skills Based Routing (SBR) on Webex Contact Center.

 # Table of Contents